There are different types of pumps to transfers the water or gas, while we had made a detailed classification of pumps with merits & demerits.

 Advantages of reciprocating pumps:

-- It has a high suction lift.
+- The reciprocating pump gives high pressure at the outlet which has a high suction lift.

 - This pump does not require priming.